fsprojects/FAKE/help/markdown/fake-commandline.md

 OPTIONS:

     --version             Prints the version.
     --verbose, -v         More verbose output.
+Can be used more than once.
     --help                display this list of options.
 ```